Tremarctos floridanus: Arctodus

+Ursus

 The American black bear and T. floridanus are regularly co-specific; the M2 molar is often used to differentiate between the species.
 Despite their similar sizes, the M2 of T. floridanus has a subrectangular form with truncated ends, a flat crown profile, a straight line on the lingual side, a high anterior region, and lacks a cingulum ridge.
-Meanwhile, the M2 of Arctodus is broader and more robust than Tremarctos.

 In addition to general cranial and dental differences between tremarctine and ursine bears, T. floridanus can also be distinguished from American black bears via their postcranial skeletons.
 The forelimbs of T. floridanus evidenced an entepicondylar foramen on the humerus, with the proximal end of the radius in T. floridanus being oval-shaped (while this is triangle-shaped in the American black bear).
 The cervical vertebrae are divergent in the orientation, form and proportions, while the number of ribs (13 sets in T. floridanus, 14 in the American black bear) is also different.
 The ischial bar and bone ridge of the acetabulum in the pelvis of T. floridanus are more narrow, while the greater trochanter is taller in the femur of T. floridanus.